 - Itchiness or eye irritation such as in allergic conjunctivitis

-Is conjunctival chemosis dangerous?
+Is conjunctival chemosis of eye dangerous?

 If chemosis is caused by simple allergens and constant rubbing, it can be treated with behavioral changes and a doctor’s prescription.
-But, when chemosis is accompanied by other systemic illnesses, and if it is related to prior ocular surgeries, you shouldn’t ignore even the mild conjunctival chemosis.
+But, when chemosis of eye is accompanied by other systemic illnesses, and if it is related to prior ocular surgeries, you shouldn’t ignore even the mild conjunctival chemosis.
 Immediately seek medical attention, in such conditions.

 Treatment for chemosis of conjunctiva